tgamauf/cypress-parallel/README.md

 # Cypress Parallel

+**Note**
+cypress-parallel v1 supports up to Cypress 9.
+Please use cypress-parallel v2 for Cypress 10+.

 This action allows you to easily execute [Cypress](https://www.cypress.io/) tests in parallel without the use of [Cypress Dashboard](https://www.cypress.io/dashboard/).